7z Format

 • Variable dictionary size (up to 4 GB)

-• Small memory requirement for decompression (depend from dictionary size)
+• Small memory requirements for decompressing (depend from dictionary size)

-• Small code size for decompression: about 5 KB
+• Small code size for decompressing: about 5 KB

-7-Zip supports encryption with the AES-256 algorithm.
-This algorithm uses a cipher key with a length of 256 bits.
-To create that key, 7-Zip runs a derivation function based on a SHA-256 hash algorithm.
-A key derivation function produces a derived key from the text password entered by the user.
-To increase the cost of an exhaustive search to crack a password, 7-Zip uses a large number of iterations when it produces a cipher key from a password.
+7-Zip also supports encryption with AES-256 algorithm.
+This algorithm uses cipher key with length of 256 bits.
+To create that key 7-Zip uses derivation function based on SHA-256 hash algorithm.
+A key derivation function produces a derived key from text password defined by user.
+For increasing the cost of exhaustive search for passwords 7-Zip uses big number of iterations to produce cipher key from text password.

-7z is part of the 7-Zip program distributed under the GNU LGPL.
-You can download 7-Zip source and various binaries from the Download Page.
+7z code is a part of 7-Zip program distributed under the GNU LGPL.
+You can download 7-Zip sources and binaries from Download Page.

-Applications that support 7z archives include WinRAR, PowerArchiver, TUGZip, and IZArc.
+Applications that support 7z archives: WinRAR, PowerArchiver, TUGZip, IZArc.

 Links: